simonsobs/soauth/docs/introduction.md

 - The user's browser is then redirected back to your application, towards the `myapp.org/callback` endpoint, along with yet another code.
 - Your server then handles this request by exchanging this code with the `soauth.org/code` endpoint.
-The response to this request is two tokens: an `access_token`, and a `refresh_token`.
+The response to this request is two sets of tokens:
+  The **security cookies** (`access_token` and `refresh_token`) are set as HttpOnly and **state info cookies** (`valid_access_token` and `valid_refresh_token`) that your frontend JavaScript can read.
 It also includes the `redirect` url which was pulled from your user's browser when they initially were directed to the login page.
+- The state cookies contain no sensitive information—just simple string value "True" to tell your frontend application about the current authentication status.
 - Your server sets the `access_token` and `refresh_token` as cookies, which are included in every request to the server.